 Suspension Designs and Support

-The second, and most common, is a foam padded back frame.
-This suspension design is very comfortable, but tends to offer less ventilation.
-Many designs have arched the foam to oppose the natural curve of the back, which then allows for airflow.
-This design typically contacts the back at the shoulder blades and at the lower back, while many designs make contact with most or all of the hiker's back.
+Another is a foam padded back frame.
+This suspension design keeps the weight close to the back is very comfortable but tends to offer less ventilation.
+Many models have arched the foam to oppose the natural curve of the back, which then allows airflow.
+This design typically contacts the back at the shoulder blades and the lower back, while many designs make contact with most or all of the hiker's back.

 The preference for one suspension design over another depends on fit and comfort, as well as geographical use.
 If your trips tend to center around warmer weather, a mesh back panel will provide optimal ventilation.
 However, if you will be wearing it in colder climates, the foam padding may be preferred for added warmth.